top of page

 Mountains to Sea Conservation Trust

-Having grown up right next to the ocean, my passion lies in marine conservation and environmental protection.
-I aspire to educate our tamariki about the significance of safeguarding our environment for future generations.
+Roxy is from Whangaruru and is pursuing studies in environmental management.
+Having grown up right next to the ocean, her passion lies in marine conservation and environmental protection.
+Roxy aspires to educate tamariki about the significance of safeguarding our environment for future generations.

 Based in Northland